Salvatore Giuffrida died of a heart attack at San Martino in Genoa-breakinglatest.news-Breaking Latest News

 Uil Liguria: “Loyal interlocutor and indispensable resource for the sector”

 “We learn with bewilderment of the sudden disappearance of the general director of the San Martino hospital in Genoa Salvatore Giuffrida.
-Healthcare in Liguria is losing a professional, a loyal interlocutor and an indispensable resource for the sector ”, he says in one from Uil Liguria.
+Ligurian health care loses a professional, a loyal interlocutor and an indispensable resource for the sector “, says Uil Liguria in a note.
 “Uil Liguria is close to the family, work colleagues, all the staff of San Martino and the institutions in this moment of pain and bewilderment”.

 Cisl Liguria: “Our Region is losing an important point of reference”